tdwg/dwc/.github/ISSUE_TEMPLATE/new-term-template.md

 ## New term

 * Submitter:
-* Justification (why is this term necessary?):
+* Efficacy Justification (why is this term necessary?):
-* Proponents (at least two independent parties who need this term):
+* Demand Justification (name at least two organizations that independently need this term):
+* Stability Justification (what concerns are there that this might affect existing emplementations?):

 Proposed attributes of the new term:

-* Term name (in lowerCamelCase):
+* Term name (in lowerCamelCase for properties, UpperCamelCase for classes):
-* Organized in Class (e.g. Location, Taxon):
+* Organized in Class (e.g., Occurrence, Event, Location, Taxon):
-* Definition of the term:
+* Definition of the term (normative):
-* Usage comments (recommendations regarding content, etc.):
+* Usage comments (recommendations regarding content, etc., not normative):
-* Examples:
+* Examples (not normative):
-* Refines (identifier of the broader term this term refines, if applicable):
+* Refines (identifier of the broader term this term refines; normative):
-* Replaces (identifier of the existing term that would be deprecated and replaced by this term, if applicable):
+* Replaces (identifier of the existing term that would be deprecated and replaced by this term; normative):
-* ABCD 2.06 (XPATH of the equivalent term in ABCD or EFG, if applicable):
+* ABCD 2.06 (XPATH of the equivalent term in ABCD or EFG; not normative):